qingswu/TransCenter-mirror/README.md

 ## Acknowledgement

-The code for TransCenter V2 is modified and network pre-trained weights are obtained from the following repositories:
+The code for TransCenterV2, TransCenter-Lite is modified and network pre-trained weights are obtained from the following repositories:

 1) The PVTv2 backbone pretrained models from PVTv2.
 2) The data format conversion code is modified from CenterTrack.